gatecrasher777/ytcog/README.md

 npm install ytcog
 ```

-or in the meantime just download from gihub and unzip.
+or in the meantime just download from github and unzip.

 ## Roadmap